 Just like law enforcement has a hard time establishing peace in a gang ridden neighborhood, harmful bacteria are able to cause inflammation and decay.
 Brushing and flossing daily, as well as visiting the dentist regularly significantly reduce the effects of harmful bacteria.
 Fluoride also helps the immune system keep a check on bacteria.
 Fluoride can be compared to using antibacterial soap to keep our hands clean.

 Several symptoms are commonly associated with bruxism, including hypersensitive teeth, aching jaw muscles, and headaches.
 Bruxism causes tooth wear, and may even cause teeth to break and dental restorations, such as fillings and crowns, to be repeatedly lost or damaged.
 Bruxism is defined as the excessive clenching and/or grinding of the teeth.

 There are two main types of bruxism: that which occurs during sleep and that which occurs during wakefulness.
 In individuals without bruxism, the teeth are not in contact.
 It is estimated that the teeth are in contact for less than 20 minutes per day, mostly during chewing and swallowing.

 Many studies have reported significant stress factors for bruxism, some consider emotional stress to be the main triggering factor.
 Given the strong association between bruxism and stress factors, the role of stress intervention could be argued to be central to the management.

 Occlusal splints may be made as a treatment for bruxism.
-One such splint is called, nti-tss.
-This splint helps the brain to automatically and subconsciously reduce the clenching/grinding force.
+The splint helps the brain to automatically and subconsciously reduce the clenching/grinding force.